techidaily/site-facebook-video-files/source/_posts/updated-2024-approved-unveiling-a-world-of-live-content-roku-and-facebook-integration.md

 With a variety of advanced features, Filmora Screen Recorder makes it more attractive is that you can edit your video after recording.
 Also, as a video editor, Filmora contains almost all the pro features and is incredibly easy to use.
 You can click the video below to learn about Filmora’s advanced features.

-## People also want to know

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vQbNyknjJJ8?si=RGVIEWLdPbvRC_r6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## People also want to know

 ### 1\.
 Can I get Facebook Live on Roku?